 How to insert contact lenses?

-Before inserting contact lenses, hands should be washed with soap and dried.
-The lens is placed on the index finger and the lower eyelid is gently pulled down before placing the lens directly onto the eye.
-The eye should be blinked several times to ensure the lens is seated correctly.
+Before inserting contact lenses, wash your hands with soap and dry them.
+Place the lens on your index finger, gently pull the lower eyelid down, and place the lens directly onto the eye.
+Blink a few times to ensure the lens is in place.

 What is the difference between contact lenses and glasses?